core-code/CoreLib/README.md

 ### Requirements

-CoreLib up to version 1.8 requires Xcode 6
-CoreLib versio 1.9 and above requires Xcode 7
+CoreLib up to version 1.8 requires Xcode 6 and deploys back to Mac OS X 10.6 / iOS 6 CoreLib version 1.9 and above requires Xcode 7 and deploys back to Mac OS X 10.6 / iOS 7

 ### Initialization